scalawithcats/scala-with-cats/src/pages/monads/writer.md

 type Writer[W, A] = WriterT[Id, W, A]
 ```

-For convenience, Cats provides a way of creating `Writers`
+For convenience, Cats provides a way of creating `Writer`
 specifying only the log or the result.
 If we only have a result we can use the standard `pure` syntax.
 To do this we must have a `Monoid[W]` in scope